harrycresswell/cu/content/getting-started/working-with-sass.md

 ### Working with partial files

-I’ve intentionally used SASS with a very light touch, mostly just to split the CSS into granular partial files.
+*cu.css* intentionally uses SASS with a very light touch, mostly just to split the CSS into granular partial files.
 This makes it super easy to ditch certain `.scss` files, if you have no use for the styles in a particular project.

 For example, your project may not use *forms*, *tables* or *cards*, so you might decide to delete `base/_form.scss`, `base/_table.scss` and `blocks/_card.scss`, respectively.
 Likewise, if you have no need for `compositions/_sidebar.scss`, just remove the file.